LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 ## Introduction

-This document describes possible errors which can be thrown during a conversation
+This document describes possible errors which can be thrown during a conversation, with the reason for the error and the solution to fix the error.

 ### com.liveperson.bot-connectors-worker.error.connector.messaging.send-message